mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 Hit this URL to download this virtual box [https://www.dropbox.com/s/o3tsofeix3eocj2/Fedora-VB3.ova?dl=0](https://www.dropbox.com/s/o3tsofeix3eocj2/Fedora-VB3.ova?dl=0)

-You will be prompted to login.
+You may be prompted to login.
 It's not required, just click the **X** to close the dialog:

 <img src="images/2-setup/image60.png" width="230" height="400" />